Jump to Camino Sanabrés Stages

 Capela de Santa IsabelCapela de Santa Isabel

 However, you will also add 300 meters to your total distance, and a few more meters of climbing!
-Because the OU-0406 is a very quiet road anyway, most pilgrims just stay on the road.
+Because the OU-0406 is a very quiet road anyway, we chose to just stay on the road.
 It is up to you!

 Towers of the Mosteiro de OseiraTowers of the Mosteiro de Oseira

-There is an Albergue de Peregrinos del Monasterio de Oseira (+34 988 28 26 86) within the complex, newly remodeled and reopened in March, 2022!
-It now has a total of 74 dormitory beds!
+There is an Albergue de Peregrinos del Monasterio de Oseira (+34 988 28 26 86) within the complex.
+It now has a total of 42 dormitory beds.
 The Monastery Website may be useful for you.

-As you walk all the way around to the north side of the monastery, this is the main entrance, where you walk through a gate, to see the main courtyard with the towering church façade before you.
+As you walk towards the north side of the monastery, passing a water fountain, you will reach the main entrance after 9.4 kilometers on the official route.
+After you walk through the front gate, you will see the main courtyard with the towering church façade before you, below.

 Entrance to the Monastery, Mosteiro de Oseira, Camino Sanabrés, Cea to Estación de LalínEntrance to the Monastery